Mathnerd314/stroscot/docs/Reference/Values.rst

    [[20, 21, 22, 23, 24],
     [25, 26, 27, 28, 29]]]

-As with lists they can be heterogeneous.

-If you want to save a bit of bracket typing you can use ``reshape`` on a flat array:
+If you want to save a bit of bracket typing you can use ``reshape`` on a flat list:

 ::